-In case of non-performance or poor performance of the work and/or breach of any substantial obligations, including obligations relating to the declarations of confidentiality and no conflict of interest and to the code of conduct, the Commission may at any time instruct the expert to cease evaluation work immediately, without formal notice.
+In case of non-performance or poor performance of the work and/or breach of any substantial obligations, including obligations relating to Code of Conduct and to the Declaration of no conflict of interest, and the Declaration of confidentiality, the Commission may at any time instruct the expert to cease evaluation work immediately, without formal notice.
 Furthermore, the termination of appointment shall become effective on the date of receipt by the expert concerned, of formal notification sent by the Commission by registered mail.